p-jbarbosa/etl-test-fw/README.md

 └── test-results
 ```

-On this example, _FWs-Sanbox_ is the Main Project rdirectory, _etl-dummy_ is the folder that holds the ETL code, _etl-dummy-configs_ is the configurations keeper and _etl-test-framework_ is the ETF main folder.
+On this example, _FWs-Sanbox_ is the Main Project directory, _etl-dummy_ is the folder that holds the ETL code, _etl-dummy-configs_ is the configurations keeper and _etl-test-framework_ is the ETF main folder.

 ## ETL Test Library

-The idea behind this is to have a library of reusable tests that can be shared and used for any PDI project.
+The idea behind is to have a library of reusable tests that can be shared and used for different PDI projects.

 The requirements that are considered to make it indepent are:

-- it should be kept under a separated git project
+- it should be kept under a separated git project so we can apply different rules to control it
-- all provided tools should be project agnostic and rely only on configuration files and data entity definitions
+- all provided test tools should be project agnostic and rely only on configuration files and data Entity Definitions
 - it should enforce code rules as much as possible, like filename structures, using for example git hooks to keep important standards to her executions
-- it should always be executed inside their on code structure and not rely on any project code except configuration and data entity definitions
+- it should always be executed inside their on code structure and not rely on any project code except configuration and data Entity Definitions
-- it should have tools to prepare test environments before the test executions
+- it should supply tools to prepare test environments before the test executions

 ### Data Entity Definition

 This is a concept dedicated to solve the problem of sharing execution information between the ETL project and the ETL Test Framework.
 Beyond the project configurations, to build a shared library of tests the ETL Test Framework needs information about the entities that should be used during the test execution.
-Information such as tables where information should be fetched, fields that we need to consider for test purposes, connection names that should be used to obtain information, or files that hold the correct information that should be used by ETL Test Framework to compare values.
+Information such as tables where information should be fetched, fields/attributes that we need to consider for specific test purposes, connection names that should be used to obtain data, or files that hold the correct information that should be used by ETL Test Framework to compare values.
+This information must be supplied to the ETL Test Framework at run time, so their tools could be reused be different projects.

-The data entity definition can be the tool to link the ETL code and the ETL Test Framework.
-A Data Entity Definition is currently a json file with the attributes that are necessary to the table to table compare service.
-Above is the example for the Entity LegalHold used under the etl-dummy project.
+The data Entity Definition can be the tool to link the ETL code and the ETL Test Framework.
+A Data Entity Definition is currently a json file with the attributes that are necessary to the test tools available.
+Below is an example for the Entity _LegalHold_ used under the etl-dummy project.

 ``` json
 {